vioshyvo/mrpt/README.md

 In the offline phase of the algorithm MRPT indexes the data with a collection of *random projection trees*.
 In the online phase the index structure allows us to answer queries in superior time.
 A detailed description of the algorithm with the time and space complexities, and the aforementioned comparisons can be found on [our article](https://www.cs.helsinki.fi/u/ttonteri/pub/bigdata2016.pdf) that was published on IEEE International Conference on Big Data 2016.

+Tests for MRPT are at the separate [repo](https://github.com/vioshyvo/RP-test).
+The documentation of public API is currently at the `docs`folder, and will soon be available as github pages.

 ## New
 - Add index building with autotuning: no more manual hyperparameter tuning!
 (2018/11/21)